agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Model Selection

-I try to start at the simplest model that will work when starting a new project.
+I try to start with the simplest model that will work when starting a new project.
 Since this is a supervised classification problem and I have written some simple features, logistic regression or a forest are good candidates.
 I would likely go with a forest because they tend to "just work" and are a